gffice/cu-git/README.md

 This repository is an implementation of both the client and bridge side of a Tor pluggable transport that uses the deployed Conjure network to allow users to connect to the Tor network.
 The client side calls the [`gotapdance` library](https://github.com/refraction-networking/gotapdance) to communicate with deployed Conjure stations and route client traffic through the phantom proxies assigned by the station.
 The bridge side receives [haproxy](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) connections from the Conjure station that wrap the proxied client traffic.

+For more information on how it works, see the [documentation wiki](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/conjure/-/wikis/How-it-Works).

 # Deployment details

 We currently have deployed a low capacity Conjure bridge named [Haunt](https://metrics.torproject.org/rs.html#details/A84C946BF4E14E63A3C92E140532A4594F2C24CD).
 To connect through this bridge, use the `torrc` file in the `client/` directory as follows: